ByteCommitter/nssbphc/README.md

 # NSS BPHC
-An App that would the NSS community of BITS Pilani Hyderabad Campus
+An App that would aid the NSS community of BITS Pilani Hyderabad Campus